 Email privacy: a matter of encryption key management

-Super brief PGP — the industry standard for email encryption — primer: Each person needs to have a private key that only they have which is used for decryption, and a public key which they can give to others who can use it encrypt things that only the corresponding private key can decrypt.
+Super brief PGP primer: PGP is the industry standard for email encryption.
+Each person needs to have a private-key that only they’ve which is used for decryption, and a public-key which they can give to others who can use it encrypt things that only the corresponding private-key can decrypt.

-ProtonMail encrypts your own copies of sent and received emails when it’s stored on their servers using PGP.
+ProtonMail encrypts your copies of sent and received emails when it’s stored on their servers using PGP.
 ProtonMail also end-to-end encrypts emails between ProtonMail customers.
-This is all done automatically since ProtonMail both manages customer’s private keys and maintain a database of the public PGP keys for each of their customers.
+This is all done automatically since ProtonMail manages both the customer’s private-keys and maintain a database of the public PGP-keys for each of their customers.

 ProtonMail handles all of the above in their webmail and mobile apps.
 However, you can’t use standard email clients without running a copy of their ProtonMail Bridge program (available for macOS and Windows only) on your local computer.
-Bridge will handle the PGP key management on the your behalf assuming the correct keys are known to ProtonMail.
-I other words, you don’t always know whether emails to other email services will be encrypted or not as you have no indicators for this before your send the email with a standard email client.
+Bridge will handle the PGP-key management on your behalf assuming the correct keys are known to ProtonMail.
+I other words, you don’t always know whether emails to other email services will be encrypted or not as you’ve no indicators for this before you send the email with a standard email client.

 The manual key management process described above is the default trust model which PGP relies on when you use any other email service or email client.
 It’s the method you can use with Mailbox.org’s webmail and with any standard PGP capable email client.

 Mailbox.org doesn’t do any PGP management by default.
 You can enable a feature they call Mailbox.org Guard and another feature they call Inbox encryption.
-When you enable Mailbox.org Guard you need to either upload a private/public PGP key pair of your own or let Mailbox.org create one for you.
-To enable inbox encryption, you’ll need to set a public PGP key which Mailbox.org will use to encrypt all incoming emails before storing them in your inbox.
-You can use the same public key for inbox encryption as you use with Guard.
+When you enable Mailbox.org Guard you need to either upload a private/public PGP-key pair of your or let Mailbox.org create one for you.
+To enable inbox encryption, you’ll need to set a public PGP-key which Mailbox.org will use to encrypt all incoming emails before storing them in your inbox.
+You can use the same public-key for inbox encryption as you use with Guard.